Clay-Ferguson/quantizr/docs/user-guide/ai/index.md

 # Questions about a Subgraph

-Use `Menu -> ChatGPT -> Ask about Subgraph` to open a text entry box where you can enter a question (to be answered by AI) about the content under the selected branch of the tree.
+Use `Menu -> AI -> Ask about Subgraph` to open a text entry box where you can enter a question (to be answered by AI) about the content under the selected branch of the tree.
 In other words you can select a node that is at the top level of whatever you want to ask questions about, and then click this menu item.

 The term *subgraph*, of course means just "everything under that branch".
 All of the text under that subgraph will be used as the context information fed to the AI for it to be able to answer the question with, in addition to all it's built-in knowledge.

 If you only want to ask an AI question about a limited subset of nodes you can use the checkboxes on each node (when `Edit Mode` is enabled) to select one or more nodes and this will cause the subgraph to be filtered to only included your selected nodes as input context to the AI.

-# Configure GPT
+# Configure AI

-Use `Menu -> ChatGPT -> Configure GPT` to configure a node (any node), so that all questions anywhere on the tree under that node will have the GPT prompt settings you specify.
+Use `Menu -> AI -> Configure AI` to configure a node (any node), so that all questions anywhere on the tree under that node will have the prompt settings you specify.
 The technical term for these instructions is called the `System Prompt`.
 All it really means is that you can describe a `role` for the AI to assume during it's answers.

 In other words you can say things like the following examples and the AI will assume this role during all question answering you do anywhere in the subgraph under this node.
 Once you set this `System Prompt` on the node it gets saved but it doesn't appear on the screen until you come back to the Configure GPT dialog to edit/view it again.